 Non-medicinal measures can be tried for relief of pain in costochondritis.
 Examples of such techniques include:

 - Gentle stretching exercises.

 - Avoidance of sports or activities that worsen the pain.

 What is the outlook (prognosis) for costochondritis?

-The outlook (prognosis) for costochondritis is generally very good.
+The outlook for costochondritis is generally very good.
 Most cases are mild, short-lived (commonly no more than 6-8 weeks) and get better on their own.
 This happens with or without simple medications.
-In nearly all cases, the condition has completely gone within six months.
+In nearly all cases, the condition has completely gone within a year.
 However, in a very small number of cases it lasts longer.
-Costochondritis may return, but this is unlikely.
+Costochondritis may return; however, this is unlikely.

 - Proulx AM, Zryd TW; Costochondritis: diagnosis and treatment.
 Am Fam Physician.
 2009 Sep 15 80(6):617-20.

 - Chest Pain; NICE CKS, April 2015 (UK access only)

 - McConaghy JR, Oza RS; Outpatient diagnosis of acute chest pain in adults.
 Am Fam Physician.
 2013 Feb 1 87(3):177-82.